Atlanta

 Overview - Atlanta

 Atlanta's rapid transit network consists of four metro services.
-It also has a modern streetcar service running in a loop downtown.
+It also has a modern streetcar service running in a loop downtown and an arterial BRT service.

 Opened 1979, the Metropolitan Atlanta Rapid Transit Authority's heavy rail rapid transit network consists of four metro services that serve the city of Atlanta, Georgia and the surrounding suburbs.